moxvallix/moxlib/README.md

 Eg. `/function moxlib:api/helpers/block/get` writes to `/data get storage moxlib:api/helpers/block/get`

+However, the `test` and `tui` modules are an exception, using more semantic language for their respective tasks.
+See their individual documentations.

 Functions will usually take in a `target`.
 Think of this as the main input.
 It is the piece of data that the function will manipulate.
 Functions will occasionally ask for other data as well.